 At Gillware, we can’t stress fully enough how important backing up your data is.
-We’re so passionate about backing up data that we made our own backup service (which, as of 2016, we sold to backup service provider StorageCraft).
+We’re so passionate about backing up data that we created Gillware Data Solutions .
 Of course, if everyone backed up their data, it would be a lot harder to make a living offering data recovery services.
 But we keep talking about how important backing up your data is anyway.
 That’s how much it means to us.

 You can backup your data, but if you neglect those backups, they won’t be there for you when you need them.
 It’s important to back up your data regularly.
 To this end, automated, cloud-based backup software is your best bet.
 Ideally, your backup software should run regularly, in the background, without any prompting from you.
 If you rely on manually backing up your data, you’re bound to start forgetting—and then where will you be when your hard drive has an accident?

 Fortunately, when our client’s own backup solution proved less-than-adequate here, our Western Digital data recovery experts could swoop in to save the day.